floooh/floooh.github.io/_drafts/2024-11-04-sokol-fall-2024-update.md

 sg_apply_uniforms(1, &SG_RANGE(fs_params));
 ```

-...instead of hardwired indices you can also use code-generated constants
+...instead of hardwired numeric indices you can also use code-generated constants
 (note that those have been renamed from a generic `SLOT_*` to a per-resource-type
 naming scheme):